huifenqi/arch/decisions/0021-split-redis-with-business-and-move-redis-to-aliyun-kvstore.md

-# 21. Split redis with business and move redis to aliyun
+# 21. Split redis with business and move redis to aliyun kvstore

 Date: 26/04/2017